azsk/AzTS-docs/06-Customizing AzTS for your org/README.md

 ## Customizing AzTS for your org

 ### Control Metadata Editor tool
-CMET (Control Metadata Editor Tool) is a tool that can be used by privileged users (mostly by admins maintaining AzTS setup for organization)to customize AzTS for organization.
-It provides capabilities to update control metadata (Tags, Display Name, control settings(if applicable)), enable or disable control, etc.
+CMET (Control Metadata Editor Tool) is a tool designed for privileged users, typically administrators responsible for maintaining the AzTS setup for an organization.
+It allows customization of AzTS by providing features such as updating control metadata (tags, display name, control settings if applicable), enabling or disabling controls, and more.

-This feature is disabled by default.
-To enable this feature for your AzTS setup, please follow steps mentioned [here](../06-Customizing%20AzTS%20for%20your%20org/Extending%20AzTS/Prerequisites.md#prerequisite-azts-configurations-to-enable-control-metadata-editor-toolcmet).
+Please note that this feature is disabled by default.
+To enable CMET for your AzTS setup, kindly follow the steps mentioned [here](../06-Customizing%20AzTS%20for%20your%20org/Extending%20AzTS/Prerequisites.md#prerequisite-azts-configurations-to-enable-control-metadata-editor-toolcmet)to enable it.

 CMET (Control metadata editor tool) is only accessible to privileged users based on AzTS API configurations.
 Please follow the steps mentioned [here](../06-Customizing%20AzTS%20for%20your%20org/Extending%20AzTS/Prerequisites.md#access-to-cmet-control-metadata-editor-tool) to add yourself as privileged user.(This is only required once per user).